How sweet it is to see buds glistening with THC and swelling up…it’s what we live for.

-For example, some growers gradually decrease grow phase nitrogen-heavy grow base nutrients and gradually increase phase in their bloom phase base nutrients as they get close to the 12-12 lighting changeover.
+For example, some growers gradually decrease grow phase nitrogen-heavy grow base nutrients and gradually phase in their bloom phase base nutrients as they get close to the 12-12 lighting changeover.

-And before we get into other details about marijuana’s four flowering phases, let’s acknowledge that the length of the four flowering phases is determined by genetics, nutrients, and grow room conditions.
+And before we get into other details about marijuana’s four flowering phases, let’s acknowledge that the length of the four cannabis flowering phases is determined by genetics, nutrients, and grow room conditions.

 If you’re growing Sativa-dominant marijuana strains, you’ll see longer marijuana flowering phases than if you’re growing Indica-dominant strains.